csvl/SEMA/SemaSCDG/README.md

-  concrete_target_is_local      Use a local GDB server instead of using cuckoo (default : False) print_syscall        print the syscall found print_address        print the address csv_file             save the stats into a csv file plugin_enable        enable the plugins set to true in the config.ini file approximate          TODO is_packed            Is the binary packed ? (default : False) timeout              Timeout in seconds before ending extraction (default : 600) string_resolve       Do we try to resolv references of string (default : False) memory_limit         Skip binary experiment when memory > 90% (default : False) log_level            Level of log, can be INFO, DEBUG, WARNING, NONE (default : INFO) family               Family of the malware (default : Unknown) exp_dir              Directory to save SCDG extracted (default : Default) binary_path          Name of the binary to analyze fast_main            Jump directly into the main function
+  concrete_target_is_local      Use a local GDB server instead of using cuckoo (default : False) print_syscall        print the syscall found print_address        print the address csv_file             Name of the csv to save the experiment data plugin_enable        enable the plugins set to true in the config.ini file approximate          Symbolic approximation is_packed            Is the binary packed ? (default : False) timeout              Timeout in seconds before ending extraction (default : 600) string_resolve       Do we try to resolv references of string (default : False) memory_limit         Skip binary experiment when memory > 90% (default : False) log_level            Level of log, can be INFO, DEBUG, WARNING, ERROR (default : INFO) family               Family of the malware (default : Unknown) exp_dir              Name of the directory to save SCDG extracted (default : Default) binary_path          Path to the binary or directory fast_main            Jump directly into the main function

+Plugins:
+  plugin_env_var          Enable the env_var plugin
+  plugin_locale_info      Enable the locale_info plugin
+  plugin_resources        Enable the resources plugin plugin_widechar         Enable the widechar plugin plugin_registery        Enable the registery plugin plugin_atom             Enable the atom plugin plugin_thread           Enable the thread plugin plugin_track_command    Enable the track_command plugin plugin_ioc_report       Enable the ioc_report plugin plugin_hooks            Enable the hooks plugin
 ```

+To know the details of the angr options see [Angr documentation](https://docs.angr.io/en/latest/appendix/options.html)

 Program will output a graph in `.gs` format that could be exploited by `gspan`.